-- Recognise and respond to the indicators - Recognise it may be taking place, even if not reported - Understand their role in preventing and responding where a child is at risk - Understand the importance of challenging inappropriate behaviours to ensure a safe environment and not to normalise abuse - Recognise it can take place inside and outside of school and/or online
+- Recognise and respond to the indicators - Recognise it may be taking place, even if not reported - Understand their role in preventing and responding where a child is at risk - Understand the importance of challenging inappropriate behaviours to ensure a safe environment and not to normalise abuse - Recognise it can take place inside and outside of Setting both online and offline. - Record concerns on CPOMS or if visitors then on the paper form available from the school office.